KTH/devops-course/contributions/presentation/week4/jii-stinalan/README.md

 ## References

-About buildning a DevOps culture:
+A website about buildning a DevOps culture:
 [https://www.atlassian.com/team-playbook/examples/devops-culture](https://www.atlassian.com/team-playbook/examples/devops-culture)

 A book about building a DevOps culture: